daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 The model doesn't perform nearly as well when sparsity is low.
-Similar to the previous result, the error fans out as sparsity increases, but the bands are larger, on average, because the shuffle decorrelated the signal along that axis and injected randomness apriori.
+Similar to the previous result, the error fans out as sparsity increases, but the bands are all-around larger.
+This is because the row-wise shuffle operation decorrelated the signal along that axis, injecting randomness apriori.

 [course]: https://developers.google.com/machine-learning/recommendation/collaborative/basics